Andrei Shleifer: Asset management

-Scandal
+Russian Project

-During the early 1990s, Andrei Shleifer headed a Harvard project under the auspices of the Harvard Institute for International Development (HIID) that invested U.S. government funds in the development of Russia's economy.
-Schleifer was also a direct advisor to Anatoly Chubais, then vice-premier of Russia, who managed the Rosimushchestvo (росимущество or Committee for the Management of State Property) portfolio and was a primary engineer of Russian privatization.
+During the early 1990s, Andrei Shleifer, a native Russian speaker, headed a Harvard project under the auspices of the Harvard Institute for International Development's Russian aid project from its inauguration in 1992 until 1997.
+Some people associated with the project made Russian investments, and he settled a lawsuit from the U.S. government for such a violation of HIID's contract.
+Shleifer was also a direct advisor to Anatoly Chubais, then vice-premier of Russia, who managed the Rosimushchestvo (росимущество or Committee for the Management of State Property) portfolio and was a primary engineer of Russian privatization.
 Shleifer was also tasked with establishing a stock market for Russia that would be a world-class capital market.
 In 1996 complaints about the Harvard project led Congress to launch a General Accounting Office investigation, which stated that the Harvard Institute for International Development (HIID) was given "substantial control of the U.S. assistance program.”

 In 1997, the U.S. Agency for International Development (USAID) canceled most of its funding for the Harvard project after investigations showed that top HIID officials Andrei Shleifer and Jonathan Hay had used their positions and insider information to profit from investments in the Russian securities markets.
-Among other things, the Institute for a Law Based Economy (ILBE) was allegedly used to assist Shleifer's wife, Nancy Zimmerman, who operated a hedge fund which speculated in Russian bonds.
+Among other things, the Institute for a Law Based Economy (ILBE) was allegedly used to assist Shleifer's wife, Nancy Zimmerman, who operated a hedge fund that speculated in Russian bonds.

+In 2004 Shleifer was found liable by a federal court for conspiracy to defraud the US government.
 In August 2005, Harvard University, Shleifer and the Department of Justice reached an agreement under which the university paid $26.5 million to settle the five-year-old lawsuit.
-Shleifer was also responsible for paying $2 million worth of damages, though he did not admit any wrongdoing.
+Shleifer paid $2 million.